 The scope of chemical pathology is broad, covering the biochemical processes which underlie the whole of human physiology and medicine.
-Any attempt to list all relevant methods, presentations, conditions and issues would be extensive but would inevitably be incomplete and would rapidly become out of date.
+It includes metabolic medicine, which covers five defined areas of medicine (calcium and bone, cardiovascular risk, diabetes, inherited metabolic disease in adults, and nutrition) where a knowledge of metabolic processes is particularly relevant to providing direct clinical care, although it is a developing area (especially with regard to inborn errors of metabolism).
+Any attempt to list all relevant methods, presentations, conditions and issues would be extensive, but would inevitably be incomplete and would rapidly become out of date.